Velocidex/velociraptor-docs/content/vql_reference/popular/get/_index.md

 ### Description

-Gets the member field from item.
+Gets the member field from the item.

 This is useful to index an item from an array.